dojo4/redmine_freshbooks_sync/README.md

 At the top is the last time time entries were synced.

-The first time here - you'll want to review the initial time entries nad make sure that these are all the ones you want to sync.
+The first time here - you'll want to review the initial time entries and make sure that these are all the ones you want to sync.
 The **Settings** for this plugin determine the earliest date of time entries to push.
-Pleas make sure that that settings date is what you want.
+Please make sure that that settings date is what you want.

 ##